xiix0/scam/README.md

-Consider well the proportions of things.
-It is better to be a young June-bug than an old bird of paradise.
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain